Part 1: How necessity, discovery, and innovation are creating a fresh roadmap for the 21st-century virtual workplace

 - Part 4: Reimagining the Role of Managers & Leaders – How current challenges have led to a distinct reimagining of roles at work—especially for managers and leaders.

-- Part 5: Leadership and organizational strategies—where to focus and invest now.
+- Part 5: People & Virtual Leadership Strategies – What factors create successful organizations and where to focus and invest now.

 The Current Reality

 Plato had it right—necessity is the mother of invention.
 (The Republic, 380 BC)

 No surprise we’re seeing that admonition play out right before our eyes as the need to social distance in response to COVID 19 is moving many to reconsider long held beliefs about the workplace and make dramatic shifts.

 While some changes have already taken place—like creating a technology infrastructure that enables a virtual work environment and supports remote teams—the recent imperative to work remotely has in a relative instant changed the way work is imagined, performed, and managed.